candidate for senate

 Candidate for assembly

-Maryann Merlino is running for NJ State Assembly.
-She is motivated by the challenges our state’s tax structure has created, especially for seniors and veterans, and is inspired to find solutions.
+Maryann Merlino is running for New Jersey State Assembly.
+As a working professional in the real estate industry for 30 years, she is motivated by the challenges our state’s tax structure has created, especially for seniors and veterans, and is inspired to find solutions.

-Maryann is also the President of the War Memorial Committee, which supports local veterans and their families, Veterans Haven, and Veterans Memorial Home in Vineland.
+Maryann is the President of the Waterford Township War Memorial Committee, which supports local veterans and their families, local homecoming parades, Veterans Haven in Winslow, and Veterans Memorial Home in Vineland.

-Maryann lives in Warterford, Camden County with her husband Al. She is aproud mother to three sons.
+Maryann lives in Warterford Township, Camden County with her husband Al. She is a proud mother of three sons.

 Candidate for assembly